-Flaws in Joker are singularly limited to its opening – and controversy I have to address being a critical problem in film journalism today.
+Flaws in Joker are limited to its opening and a few aesthetic considerations – plus a controversy I have to address being a critical problem in film journalism today.
 Irising-in to the dressing room of Phoenix’s Arthur listening to crime reports while doing his make-up somehow leading to him enacting the cry/forced-smile from the posters is a bit premature filmically.
-We don’t even know what’s happened to make him so broken yet, only agitated by a rough transition into Clockwork Orange-like ‘ultra-violence’ instead of a little more stage-setting the film could’ve used.
-The film takes a few minutes to stabilize and hit its stride, but once it does – it is absolutely glorious for a masterclass in psychological cinema eons ahead of anything else at theaters today.
+We don’t even know what’s happened to make him so broken yet, only agitated by a rough transition into Clockwork Orange-like ‘ultra-violence’ instead of a little more stage-setting the film could’ve used and overacting in parts playing up too much the uncoolness for a character we’re supposed to fear as much as The Joker.
+The film takes a few minutes to stabilize and hit its stride, but once it does – it is absolutely glorious for a masterclass in psychological cinema eons ahead of anything else at theaters today, even if it does at times paint Joker in an overly-uncool light before he dons the iconic clown paint.
 The controversy surrounding this film is preposterous and an embarrassment to the field of film review.
 The film does nothing bad or disrespectful to any group.
 Criminals don’t wait for movies to hypnotize and tell them to do bad things; they do them regardless as they have since the beginning of time (Update 11/15/19: the film didn’t incite a single act of violence on its billion-dollar theatrical run despite critics swearing it would.. imagine that).

 Finally, I must call out the double-standards between intellectual cinema today and eras past – as well as Marvel and DC films.
 I didn’t see critics have problems with dark tonal mixes and violence when similar-character studies like Taxi Driver and A Clockwork Orange came out – how can we as critics claim to be sorting out the best of cinema for the average consumer.. when nitpicking artistic psychological cinema like Joker while the MCU movies (decent popcorn entertainment as they are, but comparatively-mindless) get constant passes.
 We need to take a good, long look in the mirror and the world of film review as painstakingly as the film holds up a magnifying glass to society and mental illness, so that we’re doing our job as film journalists and properly praising/judging masterpieces like this and they get their full due in the spotlight.
 This inequality of fair film criticism and media coverage in modern moviemaking is the reason I got into film review to begin with – to do my part in achieving justice for real cinema.